Stars Rally Around Julia Louis-Dreyfus After Breast Cancer Diagnosis

 "@OfficialJLD so sorry you have to go thru this, pal, but I know you will prevail.
 We are here if/when you need and we love you," the George Costanza actor wrote.

-Louis-Dreyfus also received social media support from her Veep cast members Timothy Simons and Diedrich Bader, who play Jonah Ryan and Bill Ericsson on the show, respectively.
+Louis-Dreyfus also received social media support from her Veep cast members Timothy Simons and Diedrich Bader who play Jonah Ryan and Bill Ericsson, respectively.

 "All our prayers for a complete recovery If love is any help at all, know that you are truly loved," Bader tweeted.